Accommodating Students Who Request a Note-Taker

 Students with this accommodation are given the option of requesting a note-taker, or using a smart pen to record class lectures.
 Access and Disability Services provides LiveScribe smart pens to eligible students.
 For your reference, here is a video demonstration of how the LiveScribe pen works.

 If a student chooses to use a smart pen to implement a note-taking accommodation, professors must allow the recording of their classes.
-To ensure our compliance with PA Wiretap Law, professors must then notify the students that the class may be recorded for accommodation purposes.
-(When the recording is occurring for purposes of an accommodation, the students in your class must be informed of that fact, but you do not need to obtain their consent.)
+To ensure our compliance with PA Wiretap Law, professors must then notify the students that the class may be recorded for accommodation purposes..
+This can be accomplished through a simple sentence, which professors can include in the syllabus, in an email message to the class, or as an annoucement (with no fanfare): "This class may be recorded for accommodation purposes."

 Please note: There are restrictions placed on students’ use of a recording device in the classroom.
 All students are required to sign a Confirmation of Guidelines for Accommodations before being given their accommodation letters, and this document requires them to agree to the following: